StephenBooysen/dt-architecture-artifacts/client-extensions/README.md

-# Architecture Artifacts Browser Extensions
+# Design Artifacts Browser Extensions

 Browser extensions for Chrome and Edge that provide quick search access to your Design Artifacts server. documentation.